 Let go of Assumptions, Listen, and Ask Questions

 *Billie is a high school senior in Evesham, New Jersey.
-Like scores of high school seniors around the country, she learned that because her school has gone online, it’s likely there will be no senior prom.
-It was an event she’d been looking forward to attending with friends, but now she would miss the opportunity.
+Like scores of high school seniors around the country, last Spring she learned that because her school has gone online, there would be no senior prom.
+It was an event she’d been looking forward to attending with friends, but now the opportunity was cancelled.
 Her father, Henry reminded her, “There’s no one at fault here.
 You’ll find a way to do something special as seniors.
-It just may not be the same thing that everyone else does.
-There isn’t just one way to do a prom.”
+It just may not be the same thing that everyone else does.”

 Too often, parents think they know what’s best for their teens.
 They may assume they understand what’s bothering them.
 But instead of making assumptions, take a step back and listen.
 You may be surprised to discover that the source of their concern is not what you initially thought.
 Everyone responds to disappointment and loss differently.
 Some teens may feel stressed but not be able to express their feelings clearly.
 Ask questions and listen to the answers.
 Be a sounding board.
 Ask them if they want your advice and work to come to a resolution together.

-Henry asked his daughter if she had ideas about a different way to have a prom experience.
+Henry asked his daughter if she had ideas about a different way to celebrate her senior experience.
 She said she wanted to have a chance to get dressed up and go out with friends.
 She then concluded that she’d talk with her friends about having a chance to do so later in the year and use it as an opportunity for a “prom and a reunion” at the same time.

 Re-Frame Your Perspective on Disappointment